-Designed by Harvard lecturers utilising our engineering expertise, a winding series of vertical planters set at various angles to create a continuous undulating form was a highlight of the 2011 Métis International Garden Festival, held at Quebec’s Redford Gardens.
+Designed by Harvard lecturers utilising our engineering expertise, a winding series of vertical planters set at various angles to create a continuous undulating form was a highlight of the 2011 Metis International Garden Festival, held at Quebec’s Redford Gardens.

 Developed in collaboration with students on the School’s landscape architecture programmes, the twisted ribbon-like structure was the focal point of the ‘Surface Deep Garden’, designed by lecturers Leire Asensio Villoria and David Syn Chee Mah.

 With much of the structure actually made by the students, our structural design needed to not only ensure stability but also address issues of fabrication and buildability.
-We were able to harness its vast experience to deliver the simplest and most cost-effective solution.
+We were able to harness our vast experience to deliver the simplest and most cost-effective solution.

 The idea behind Surface Deep was ‘traditional garden walls with a twist’.
-Its geometry not only provided a thrilling aesthetic experience for visitors but also offered a range of different microhabitats for the mosses growing within: growing environments ranged from sunlight-bathed slopes to overhangs in perpetual shade.
+Its geometry not only provided a thrilling aesthetic experience for visitors, but also offered a range of different microhabitats for the mosses growing within: growing environments ranged from sunlight-bathed slopes to overhangs in perpetual shade.